tobisupreme/blogolicious/README.md

 ## Blogolicious

-&mdash; a wonderful Blogging API built as an exam project by <a href="https://www.github.com/tobisupreme">tobisupreme</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>.
+&mdash; a wonderful Blogging API built by <a href="https://www.github.com/tobisupreme">tobisupreme</a>.

 <p align="right"><a href="#readme-top">back to top</a></p>